 Driven by higher solar energy and wind production and lower consumer demand, Hawaiian Electric achieved a 34.5 percent consolidated renewable portfolio standard (RPS) in 2020.

-Millions of dollars in federal assistance to households behind on rent and electric bills are now available through the City and County of Honolulu.
+Millions of dollars in federal assistance to households behind on rent and electric bills are now available through the County of Maui.

 Hawaiian Electric statement on motion seeking approval of Kapolei Energy Storage with fewer restrictions